cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to create a order review to provide some feedback about their order.
+- Users should be able to create an order review to provide some feedback about their order.
-- The review page should have a section to show all comment about the review.
+- The review page should have a section to show all comments about the review.
-- Only customer who place the order and the superuser allow to visit the review record.
+- Only customers who place the order and the superuser allow to visit the review record.

 Implementation:

-- User can create a new review in profile page, or visit the review page if record exist.
+- Users can create a new review on their profile, or visit the review page if a record exists.
-- In the review page, they can see the details of their review, or click update/delete link to manage their record.
+- On the review page, they can see the details of their review, or click the update/delete link to manage their record.
-- User can leave comment on the review page by submit the comment form.
+- Users can leave a comment on the review page by submitting the comment form.
-- All comment will display on the right side in the review page.
+- All comments will display on the right side of the review page.

 <br>